Anass58/text-summarizer/README.md

 This project is licensed under the MIT License.

 ## 📧 Contact
-For any inquiries, contact [your email or social link].
+For any inquiries, contact [a55.44.as47@gmail.com].